 Examples of Insider Threats

 No matter if the data breach or other security event is caused maliciously or accidentally, the repercussions are the same.
-Data breaches and other security issues result in large non-compliance fines, loss of customer trust in an organisation’s ability to protect personal data, and even declines in company share value.
-Three examples are shown below where insider threats caused company damage:
+Data breaches and other security issues result in large non-compliance fines, loss of customer trust in an organisation’s ability to protect sensitive information, and even declines in company share value.
+Three examples are shown below where insider attacks caused company damage:

 Malicious intent for profit: A BUPA employee caused a breach affecting 547,000 customers with the result that the UK’s ICO fined Bupa £175,000.
-The employee used the company’s CRM system to send himself the personal data of the BUPA customers before then trying to sell it on the dark web.
+The employee used the company’s CRM system to send himself the personal data of the BUPA customers before then trying to sell the compromised accounts on the dark web.

 Accidents happen but they are often inexcusable: The ‘Independent Inquiry into Child Sex Abuse’ (IICSA) came under scrutiny after an employee sent a bulk email to 90 possible victims of child sexual abuse.
 The employee simply used the cc field instead of the bcc field to enter email addresses.
 The UK’s ICO fined IICSA £200,000 under the Data Protection Act (DPA2018).